 Unless you have a brand new oven, then there is a good chance that its temperature is not accurate.
 Oven thermometers are especially useful if you are cooking with an older or unfamiliar oven.
 You can set the temperature on the oven and then, using this tool, check that it is indeed at the correct temperature before cooking your food.

 Can You Use a Meat Thermometer for Oil?

-Most meat thermometers, regardless of type, can only read temperatures up to 200 degrees Fahrenheit.
-However, cooking oils can get as high up as 320 degrees Fahrenheit.
+Most quality digital meat thermometers can read temperatures up to, and over 400 degrees Fahrenheit.
+However, cooking oils can get as high up as 450 degrees Fahrenheit and more.
 The truth is that not all kitchen thermometers can cope with temperatures that high.

 - Poultry (including chicken, turkey, and duck)